Maximization/reading-list/README.md

 # Maxim's reading list

-Have you read an amazing book lately and do you think this list is incomplete without it?
+Have you read an incredible book and do you think this list is incomplete without it?
 Feel free to open an issue.
-Recommendations are appreciated!
+Recommendations are welcome!

 As this list will (hopefully) expand later on I will start categorizing books.